on June 24th, 2015 No Comments

 SMS (“Stanford Medical School”) Unplugged is a forum for students to chronicle their experiences in medical school.
-The student-penned entries appear on Scope once a week; the entire blog series can be found in the SMS Unplugged category.
+The student-penned entries appear on Scope once a week during the academic year; the entire blog series can be found in the SMS Unplugged category.

 In my last two posts, I explored the research paradigm of American medical training.
 The takeaway was that research requirements may create inefficiencies that have a host of consequences, including an unnecessarily long training process, a potential physician shortage, and an underutilization of talent.

 In this post, I’ll lay out a vision for a training process that can produce a more effective physician workforce.
 The role of a physician has changed over time, and the education system must evolve to keep up.
 I’ll consider three topics: what students should get out of medical training, how schools and residency programs can help them do it, and how the system at large can enable schools to make changes.

 What should students get out of medical training?

 First and foremost, medical training should produce doctors who have a strong understanding of human health and disease and have the clinical skills to translate that understanding into patient care.
 The goal should be to produce good clinicians – that’s what the vast majority of doctors will focus on in their careers.